 In Goldberg-Hiller's analysis of both of the emotional moments around which his article is built, the law remains submerged.
 Here the author goes back to the evocative analysis of love and especially envy to see if the law can be resurrected just a little by thinking about the conflict these emotional moments reflect and the ways in which law, like language, mediates emotional conflict and social change.

 28 Quinnipiac L. Rev. 747-753 (2010)

 Scholarly Commons Citation

 Mezey, Naomi, "Love as Legal Methodology: Comments on Love in a Time of Envy" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 900.
+900.